tasmota/docs/installation/Flashing.md

 *When the command completes the device is not in flash mode anymore.* Repeat the process of putting your device in programming mode.

-#### Upload firmware
+#### Upload Firmware
 Load the chosen Tasmota firmware file with the following command (e.g., `tasmota.bin` in this example):

 ```
 esptool.py --port COM5 write_flash -fs 1MB -fm dout 0x0 tasmota.bin
 ```

 Unplug your serial programming adapter or your device and plug it back in or connect to another power source.
+Your device is now ready for [Initial configuration](/installation/Initial-Configuration).

+> [!TIP]
-Your device is now ready for [Initial configuration](/installation/Initial-Configuration). **For proper device initialization after the firmware upload completes, power down and power up the device.**
+>For proper device initialization after the firmware upload completes, power down and power up the device.

-## Esptool executable
+## Esptool Executable
 The executable version of esptool is maintained by Ivan Grokhotkov and releases are kept at [https://github.com/igrr/esptool-ck/releases](https://github.com/igrr/esptool-ck/releases).
 Supports Linux, Linux ARM, Windows 32-bit and Mac

-#### Download and install
+#### First Step
 For the purpose of simplicity only the Windows version will be explained here, but the commands and parameters are the same for Windows, Linux and Mac.

 Download the latest release of [Esptool-CK](https://github.com/igrr/esptool-ck/releases) and extract the compressed file to a folder of your choice.

-### Upload Tasmota
 Place your chosen firmware binary file (e.g., `tasmota.bin` in the example below) in the same folder as Esptool-CK to simplify the process.

 The following commands use `COM5` as an example.
 Change `COM5` with your port designation.

 Ensure the device is in flash mode before each step.

-#### Erase flash memory
+#### Erase Flash Memory
 ```
 esptool -cp COM5 -ce -v
 ```